Nepiki/Guides/Dragon-Force-(Saturn).md

 _Enlist Sierra's service after she recovers_

 Several weeks/months after Vlad is recruited an event will trigger where Ryskim and Sierra appear.
 Vlad must be part of the force that defeats them.
 After the subsequent event where Vlad restores Sierra's senses, she will be moved into the hospital.
 She will automatically recover and join after a few weeks at most.
+This achievement will be missed if Ryskim is engaged and defeated without Vlad in the army.

 ***